 Welcome to Cornell!

-To those who have been accepted to a graduate program at Cornell, congratulations and welcome!
-We are excited that you will be joining us in beautiful Ithaca, New York this August!
+Congratulations and welcome!
+We are excited that you will join us this August in beautiful Ithaca, New York!

 The Graduate School’s Orientation for new Fall 2018 students is Monday, August 20 from 9:00 am to noon in Bailey Hall.